omarabedelkader/omarabedelkader.github.io/index.md

 ### Ministère de la Transition Écologique — Contributor (Club IA et Transition écologique)
 - Contributed to ongoing AI-driven projects supporting ecological transition initiatives within the French government.
 - Assisted in the development and evaluation of AI use cases for public policy and environmental impact.
-- Collaborated with interdisciplinary teams including policymakers, researchers, and technical experts.
+- Collaborated with interdisciplinary teams, including policymakers, researchers, and technical experts.
 - Participated in strategic discussions on responsible and sustainable AI deployment in the public sector.

 ### Conseil National du Numérique (CNNum) — Contributor (Café IA)